-Multihoming nodes need to be aware of what addresses they themselves have.
+SHIM6 nodes need to be aware of what addresses they themselves have.
 If a node loses the address it is currently using for communications, another address must replace this address.
 And if a node loses an address that the node's peer knows about, the peer must be informed.
 Similarly, when a node acquires a new address it may generally wish the peer to know about it.

-Definition.
+Defi nition.
 Available address.
-An address is said to be available if the following conditions are fulfilled:
+An address is said to be available if the following conditions are fulfi lled:

-- o The address has been assigned to an interface of the node. - o If the address is an IPv6 address, we additionally require that (a) the address is valid in the sense of RFC 2461 [3], and that (b) the address is not tentative in the sense of RFC 2462 [4].
-In other words, the address assignment is complete so that communications can be started.

-Note that this explicitly allows an address to be optimistic in the sense of [8] even though implementations are probably better off using other addresses as long as there is an alternative.

-- o The address is a global unicast, unique local address [9], or an unambiguous IPv6 link-local address.
-That is, it is not an IPv6 site-local address.
-Where IPv6 link-local addresses are used, their use needs to be unambiguous as follows.
-At most one link- local address may be used per node within the same connection between two peers. - o The address and interface is acceptable for use according to a local policy.
+- o The address has been assigned to an interface of the node. - o The address is valid in the sense of RFC 2461 [RFC2461]. - The address is not tentative in the sense of RFC 2462 [RFC2462].
+In other words, the address assignment is complete so that communications can be started. - Note that this explicitly allows an address to be optimistic in the sense of Optimistic DAD [RFC4429] even though implementations may prefer using other addresses as long as there is an alternative. - o The address is a global unicast, unique local address [RFC4193], or an unambiguous IPv6 link-local address.
+That is, it is not an IPv6 site-local address. - Where IPv6 link-local addresses are used, their use needs to be unambiguous as follows.
+At most one link-local address may be used per node within the same connection between two peers. - o The address and interface is acceptable for use according to a local policy.

-Available addresses are discovered and monitored through mechanisms outside the scope of the protocol described here.
-These mechanisms include IPv6 Neighbor Discovery and Address Autoconfiguration [3] [4], DHCP [5], and DNA mechanisms [7].
+Available addresses are discovered and monitored through mechanisms outside the scope of SHIM6.
+These mechanisms include IPv6 Neighbor Discovery [RFC2461] and Address Autoconfi guration [RFC2462], and DHCP [RFC3315].